pclus/git-tutorial/tutorial.md

 git clone https://github.com/pclus/repo.git .
 ```

-Notice that if the repo is private it will ask for a "password", a.k.a., a token.
+Notice that if the repo is private it will ask for a "password", i.e., a token.

 ### Branching and merging